-You can also reach us with your computer using File Transfer Protocol at ftp.irs.gov.
+You can also reach us using File Transfer Protocol at ftp.irs.gov.

-TaxFax Service.
-Using the phone attached to your fax machine, you can receive forms and instructions by calling 703-368-9694.
+Fax.
+You can get over 100 of the most requested forms and instructions 24 hours a day, 7 days a week, by fax.
+Just call 703-368-9694 from your fax machine.
 Follow the directions from the prompts.
 When you order forms, enter the catalog number for the form you need.
 The items you request will be faxed to you.

-For help with transmission problems, call the FedWorld Help Desk at 703-487-4608.
+For help with transmission problems, call 703-487-4608.